-Hello everyone, how are you all doing today?
+Hello everyone, today you will learn how to install software using Ubuntu Software Center, before you do that, let me ask, how are you all doing today?
 I hope you are all having a great afternoon so far.
 Today we had some temporarily server issues which caused some of you not to be able to access our site but I logged in my Linux server about 30 minutes ago and I have solved an issue.
 Something went wrong with my MySQL so I had to tweak some settings and restart the MySQL server, and so far the load is fine, sorry for any issues this caused!
 Anyway, please read on…

 Today will mark the start of what I am now calling ‘Tutorial Month’, from now until November 21st 2019.
 We will be releasing tutorials each week, we will start with tutorials targeted towards Linux/Ubuntu beginners and then we will move on to the advanced Ubuntu guides and tutorials later on.
 I think you will love these tutorials.
 The first tutorial we have has been submitted by Daniel Chakraborty, expect more articles from him.
 Hopefully he joins our staff as a writer!
 Let’s begin.